 The determination of our PFIC status is subject to certain uncertainties and is made by applying principles and methodologies that are in some circumstances unclear.
 Because we hold a substantial amount of cash, our PFIC status for any taxable year will likely depend on the value of our goodwill.
 The value of our goodwill may be determined by averaging (on a quarterly basis) the excess of the sum of our market capitalization and liabilities over the value of our other assets.
 If the value of our goodwill for 2019 and 2020 is determined in such manner, based on the actual trading prices of our ADSs we will not have been a PFIC for our taxable years of 2019 and 2020.
-However, because our market capitalization declined significantly since the second quarter of 2020, there can be no assurance that the Internal Revenue Service (the "IRS") will not assert that the true value of our goodwill for 2019 and 2020, but our PFIC status will depend on the value of our goodwill for those years.
-In addition, because we continue to hold substantial amounts of cash and financial investments, we may be a PFIC for our 2021 taxable year.
-Our PFIC status for our 2021 taxable year can be determined only after the end of the year as it will depend on the composition of our income and assets and the value of our assets (including the value of our goodwill, which as described above may be determined, in large part, by reference to our market capitalization, which may be volatile).
-Moreover, it is not entirely clear how the contractual arrangements between us and our VIE will be treated for purposes of the PFIC rules, and we may be or become a PFIC if our VIE is not treated as owned by us.
-For these reasons, our PFIC status for any taxable year is uncertain.
+However, because our market capitalization declined significantly since the second quarter of 2020 and throughout 2020, there can be no assurance that the Internal Revenue Service (the "IRS") will not assert that the true value of our goodwill for 2019 and the first quarter of 2020 is in fact lower.
+If the assertion of that position is successful, we would likely be treated as a PFIC for our taxable years of 2019 and 2020, but our PFIC status will depend on the value of our goodwill for those years.
+Based on the composition of our income and assets and the value of our assets (including goodwill), we believe that we were not a PFIC for our 2021 taxable year.
+However, because we continue to hold substantial amounts of cash and financial investments, we may be a PFIC for 2022 or future taxable years, particularly if our market capitalization declines.
+Our PFIC status for our 2022 taxable year can be determined only after the end of the year as it will depend on the composition of our income and assets and the value of our assets (including the value of our goodwill, which as described above may be determined, in large part, by reference to our market capitalization, which may be volatile).
+Moreover, it is not entirely clear how the contractual arrangements between us and our VIE will be treated for purposes of the PFIC rules, and we may be or become a

 If we are a PFIC for any taxable year during which a U.S. Holder owns ADSs or Class A ordinary shares, we will generally continue to be treated as a PFIC with respect to the U.S. Holder for all succeeding years during which the U.S. Holder owns ADSs or Class A ordinary shares, even if we cease to meet the threshold requirements for PFIC status, unless a "deemed sale" election is filed and the U.S. Holder pays any applicable tax under the PFIC rules described below.
-In light of the risks described in the preceding paragraph, U.S. Holders should consult their tax advisers regarding the advisability of making this election in their particular circumstances in the case that we are or were, but cease to be, a PFIC.
+U.S. Holders should consult their tax advisers regarding the advisability of making this election in their particular circumstances in the case that we are or were, but cease to be, a PFIC for any taxable year.